flintlib/arb/doc/source/acb_dft.rst

    \hat f(\chi) = \sum_{x\in G}\overline{\chi(x)}f(x)

-Note that by inversion formula
+Note that by the inversion formula

 .. math::